SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 From here, you will reach Hwy 1.
 This highway offers a slower, yet scenic route down to Monterey and Carmel.

 After your rest stop, you will continue to make your way south on Hwy 1.
-You will drive through the small down of Santa Cruz and make a quick photo stop shortly after.
+You will drive through the small town of Santa Cruz and make a quick photo stop shortly after.

-Monterey Bay Aquarium: This world-renowned aquarium sits on the northern end of Cannery Row.
 If you know you want to visit this aquarium, I recommend purchasing your tickets online before you arrive.
-The ticket line here can get long and you don't want to waste time waiting in line for tickets.
+The ticket line here can get long and you may have to wait more than an hour to get your ticket.
+So, purchase it ahead of time if you know you want to check it out during this stop.

 After the stop in Monterey, you will then continue south along the famous 17-Mile Drive.
 This gorgeous ride takes you along the waterfront through Pacific Grove.